back to the MAIN INDEX

 Regio XIVTranstiberimBeyond the Tiber (the river's western bank)

-As the Roman empire crumbled, also Rome's administration gradually lost power, and an unofficial subdivision of the urban territory based on religious jurisdiction , i.e. which parts of the city referred to the main churches as local parishes, also called Regiones, began to come into practical use as early as the 4th century.
+Further destructions and alterations were suffered by Rome over the early Middle Ages, with the Gothic Wars and the barbaric invasions.
+As the Roman Empire crumbled, also Rome's administration gradually lost power.
+An unofficial subdivision of the urban territory based on religious jurisdiction (i.e. parts of the city, also called Regiones, which referred to the main local churches that acted as parishes) began to come into practical use, as early as the 4th century.
 It comprised the following seven districts:

 DISTRICT NAME / REFERENCE FEATURE

-Regio IIiuxta IV Coronatorum...by (the church of) the four Crowned (Saints)...
+Regio IIiuxta IV Coronatorum...by [the church of] the four Crowned [Saints]...

 Regio IIIiuxta porta Maioreby Porta Maggiore (a.k.a.
 Porta Praenestina)

-Regio IVqui appellatur Campum S.Agathaewhich is called Field of St.Agate
+Regio IVqui appellatur Campum Sanctae Agathaewhich is called Field of St.Agate

-Regio VIad S.Maria in Sinikeoby St.Mary in Sinikeo's
+Regio VIad Sancta Maria in Sinikeoby St.Mary in Sinikeo's

 A document issued by pope Leo VIII (963-964) mentions the representatives of fifteen Regiones, whose names appear to be a blend of the old administrative and religious ones described so far.
-They were likely used unofficially, i.e. not for administrative nor religious purposes, but only to indicate a district after its main landmark.
+They were likely used unofficially, i.e. not for administrative nor for religious purposes, but only to indicate a district after its main landmark.
 Only three of such names mention the Regio's ordering number, while for all the others this remains unclear.

 NAME / REFERENCE FEATURE